zupta/slate/source/includes/_track.md

 ###Response Explanation:

-1. “meta” stores information about the API, success or failure
+1. "meta" stores information about the API, success or failure
   - success: true/false, true if the API worked fine, else false
   - message: SUCCESS if everything is fine, else the error message c. status: 200, if the API data was fine, 400 in case of a bad request
-2. “result” is an array of records.
+2. "result" is an array of records.
 Each record holds information of comma-separated waybill entered in the request parameter.
 3. Each record has following objects:
-  - “valid”: (true / false) in case a wrong AWB / AWB which is not yet registered on Clickpost; is entered to track a shipment, “valid” field will be false.
+  - "valid": (true / false) in case a wrong AWB / AWB which is not yet registered on Clickpost; is entered to track a shipment, “valid” field will be false.
 If the AWB is correct, “valid” will be true
-  - “waybill”: AWB provided in the API.
+  - "waybill": AWB provided in the API.
 Is the key of each object.
 The value is a dictionary storing information about shipment:
         1. scans: Stores all scans that happened for shipment.
 Has following keys:
             + status: status of the shipment at that time
             + remarks: remark given by courier partner